SpiessSolution/ecg_hrv_pipeline/readme.md

 ## Limitations

-Event offset = duration instead of dedicated stop event
+- Currently, HRV calculations are only supported using non-overlapping analysis windows.
+However, the code in the function nk_pipeline.calculate_windowed_HRV_metrics() can be modified to allow for a continous estimatation of HRV.
+- Regarding the segmentation, the parameters in parameters.py only allow for the specification of the event onset and a duration.
+Using a specified event in the *event.txt to define the event offset is currently not supported.
+However, that can be implemented with just a few lines of code in the function data_utils.segment_df() and the functions that are called inside.

 ## Notes

-Parameters.segmentation.duration: mention that the duration needs to make sense (i.e., there will not be a check whether the duration of event_onset_e1 includes the onset of event_e2, for example).
+Parameters.segmentation.duration: The duration needs to make sense (i.e., there will not be a check whether the duration of event_onset_e1 includes / overlaps with the onset of event_e2, for example).

 ECG data and event date need to have timestamp in relative time (i.e., milliseconds starting at 0)